issaiass/jetbot_diff_drive/README.md

 This project includes all necessary files reproduce a simulation of the waveshare Jetbot AI Kit model in rviz and gazebo to visualize the camera, control and navigate the differential drive robot.

-I based the structure of this repository using [husky](https://github.com/husky/husky) and [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) repos.
+I based the structure of this repository using [husky](https://github.com/husky/husky), [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) and [Raymon Wijnands](https://github.com/Rayman/turtlebot3_mbf) for move_base_flex repos mainly.
+Other repositories like Intel and PAL Robotics are mentioned below.

 Several sensors are included in the simulation like:
 - 1 x RGB Camera